White House still figuring out how to implement newly announced steps to ease infant formula shortage - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kaitlan Collins, Daniella Diaz and Manu Raju contributed to this report.
+CNN’s Oren Liebermann, Naomi Thomas, Kaitlan Collins, Clare Foran, Ali Zazlav, Daniella Diaz and Manu Raju contributed to this report.

 Comments